Table of contents

 Request body (JSON)

-), it will be ignored.
+If an activity with the same name already exists (within the specified group), it will be ignored.
 Existing time entries associated with that activity will remain unaffected.

 Example request: